Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: Introduction

-We introduce two real or complex finite-dimensional Hilbert spaces $\ca{H}_1$ and $\ca{H}_2$ and attach to each horizontal edge in $E_h$ a vector in $\ca{H}_1$ and to each vertical edge in $E_v$ a vector in $\ca{H}_2$ through maps $X^{(1)} : E_h\to \ca{H}_1$ and $X^{(2)} : E_v \to \ca{H}_2$.
-These vectors are chosen at random by using a centred normal distribution with a density w.r.t~the Lebesgue measure on the spaces $\ca{H}_i$ (in particular we consider only Gaussian laws with full support in $\ca{H}_i$ such that the covariance matrix is positive definite).

-We are interested in random fields $X$ on domains $D$ with the Markov property, i.e.~such that, given any partition of $D$ into two domains $D_1$ and $D_2$, the two restrictions of $X$ to each sub-domains are independent \emph{conditionally} to the values of the field on the boundary of the sub-domains.
-For a Gaussian process on the edges of $D$, this corresponds (see \cite{Simon}) to a conditional law density given by
+We introduce two real or complex finite-dimensional Hilbert spaces $\ca{H}_1$ and $\ca{H}_2$ and attach to each horizontal edge in $E_h$ a vector in $\ca{H}_1$ and to each vertical edge in $E_v$ a vector in $\ca{H}_2$ through fields $X^{(1)} : E_h\to \ca{H}_1$ and $X^{(2)} : E_v \to \ca{H}_2$.
+These vectors are chosen at random by using a centred normal distribution with a density w.r.t~the Lebesgue measure on the spaces $\ca{H}_i$ (in particular we consider only Gaussian laws with full support in $\ca{H}_i$ such that the covariance matrix is positive definite).We are interested in random fields $X$ on domains $D$ with the Markov property, i.e.~such that, given any partition of $D$ into two domains $D_1$ and $D_2$, the two restrictions of $X$ to each sub-domains are independent \emph{conditionally} to the values of the field on the boundary of the sub-domains.
+For a Gaussian process on the edges of $D$, this corresponds (see \cite{Simon}) to the following definition.